 Special property: Resistant to higher temperatures.
 Not an easy material to 3D print with.Check Price at Amazon:

-Description: The advantages of this material are high strength combined with low shrinkage and low warping.
+Description: The advantages of this best PLA filament are high strength combined with low shrinkage and low warping.
 It’s aimed towards more industrial applications, but anyone can print with this material.
 It’s marketed as In-PLA by Taulman.
 If you’re looking for a strong material which is moderate to print you should also consider PETG.

 Consists of: Polylactic acid and an unknown polymer.